PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 ## `fb-refactor4` rank-four bounded-family checkpoint

-The first seven bounded families of the 2,117-line rank-four generic NHWC pre-Concat matcher are now separated. `passes/nhwc_concat_layout.py` owns the strict all-direct float path and the one-or-more-unary float path, with or without direct inputs.
+The first eight bounded families of the rank-four generic NHWC pre-Concat matcher are now separated. `passes/nhwc_concat_layout.py` owns the strict all-direct float path and the one-or-more-unary float path, with or without direct inputs.
 The unary allowlist is RELU, RELU6, LOGISTIC, TANH, and GELU.
 It also owns the one-or-more-Pad-plus-direct path and the one-or-more Dequantize path and the one-or-more PReLU path, each with or without direct inputs.
 It also owns exactly one Softmax plus at least one direct input, and one or more expanded-Swish diamonds with direct or unary companion inputs.
-All seven share one
-`ModelIRGraphIndex`/`LayoutState` pass group and run transactionally under stable IDs `layout.nhwc_pre_concat_direct` and `layout.nhwc_pre_concat_unary`, `layout.nhwc_pre_concat_pad`, and `layout.nhwc_pre_concat_dequantize`, `layout.nhwc_pre_concat_prelu`, and
-`layout.nhwc_pre_concat_softmax` and `layout.nhwc_pre_concat_swish` at all
-seven production positions.
+The bounded Slice family additionally owns one or more exclusive direct-source Slice inputs, optionally with direct inputs.
+All eight share one `ModelIRGraphIndex`/`LayoutState` pass group and run transactionally under stable IDs `layout.nhwc_pre_concat_direct` and `layout.nhwc_pre_concat_unary`, `layout.nhwc_pre_concat_pad`, and `layout.nhwc_pre_concat_dequantize`, `layout.nhwc_pre_concat_prelu`, and `layout.nhwc_pre_concat_softmax`, `layout.nhwc_pre_concat_swish`, and `layout.nhwc_pre_concat_slice` at all seven production positions.

 The direct pass removes only exclusive, non-public leading adapters.
 Shared or public direct adapters remain for their other consumers while the Concat is